Frankfurt am Main

 City Introduction

-The city of Frankfurt is a fascinating meeting between new and old.
+Frankfurt is a modern city and a fascinating meeting between new and old at the same time.
 It has always been one of Germany’s richest city and a city with great political influence in Germany.
 It has been a locomotive of German economy and development for centuries as well, and there are so many things to see in both old and modern Frankfurt with all the high-rise office towers.

 With its airport and large fairs, Frankfurt is a hub and meeting place for all of Europe and much of the world, and the international atmosphere of the modern city with its many fine museums and cultural offerings makes visiting here very exciting and with sights in and around the city center.